johnmcflow/fraud-detection-resources/README.md

 # Run your first fraud detector
 python code/examples/basic_fraud_detector.py
 ```

+## Success Stories

+> *"This repo saved me months of research.
+Went from zero to deploying a production fraud detector in 3 weeks!"*
+>
+> — Data Scientist at FinTech Startup

+> *"The graph analytics section is pure gold.
+Finally found practical GNN examples that actually work."*
+>
+> — ML Engineer at Bank

+> *"Used this for my thesis on financial crime detection.
+Got published thanks to the paper recommendations!"*
+>
+> — PhD Student, Cybersecurity

+**Want your story here?** Open an issue and share how this repo helped you!

+## By the Numbers

+- **15+ Essential Papers** with practical summaries
+- **Production-Ready Code** examples that work out-of-the-box
+- **4 Major Datasets** with preprocessing scripts
+- **52-Week Learning Path** from beginner to expert
+- **Based on Real Experience** from BSides Querétaro 2025 presentation
+- **Community Driven** - your contributions welcome!

+---

+**Ready to become a fraud detection expert?**
+**[Star this repo](https://github.com/johnmcflow/fraud-detection-resources)** and start your journey today!

+---

 ## De zero a hero en detección de fraude y análisis de ciberactores